AndreiGabriel1/AngleLab-Explore/docs/architecture.md

 AngleLab is a deliberately small but complete system meant to show clean boundaries, deterministic behavior, and controlled failure handling.

-The focus is structure and explainability, not feature volume.
+The scope stays deliberately small so the structure is easy to reason about.

 ---